arskom/spyne/doc/source/manual/03_types.rst

         }
     ]

 At this point, dear reader, you may be going "Arrgh!
-More choices!
-Just tell me what's best!"
+More quirks!
+Why don't you just do what's best for everyone and spare us all the trouble!"

 Well, for Xml people, the second way of doing things is wrong, (Xml has a one-root-per-document rule) yet sometimes, it must be done for compatibility reasons.
 And doing it the first way will just annoy JSON people.

 In order to let everbody keep the beautiful ``Array(Something)`` syntax, :class:`spyne.protocol.dictdoc.HierDictDocument`, parent class of Protocols that eat ``dict`` s including ``JsonDocument``, has a ``skip_depth`` argument which lets the protocol strip the wrapper objects from response documents.